-- For the dough, heat milk in a microwave-safe measuring cup for 45 seconds to 1 minute, until very warm (120-130°F).
+- Make dough: Heat milk in a microwave-safe measuring cup for 45 seconds to 1 minute, until very warm (120-130°F).
 Combine warm milk, yeast, salt and honey in a large mixer bowl; mix on low speed until incorporated.
 Add eggs and melted butter; mix until combined.
 Gradually mix in flour, just until combined.
-Cover mixer bowl loosely with plastic and let rest in a warm place for 45 minutes.
+Cover mixer bowl loosely with plastic and let rest in a warm place for 1 hour.

-- After 45 minutes, the dough will be puffy and doubled in size.
-Transfer dough to the refrigerator and chill for 2 hours.
+- After 1 hour, the dough will be puffy and doubled in size.
+Transfer dough to the refrigerator and chill for 3 hours (or overnight).

 - Remove chilled dough from the refrigerator.
 Gently press down dough; cover and let rest for 5 minutes.
-Spray a 13 x 9-inch baking pan with nonstick spray.
+Line a 9 x 13-inch baking pan with parchment paper or spray with nonstick spray.

 - Turn dough out on a lightly floured board, dust dough lightly with flour, and roll into an 18 x 12-inch rectangle.
 Spread dough with softened butter, leaving a 1/4-inch border.
-Combine brown sugar, cinnamon, and salt; sprinkle over dough and press gently into dough with rolling pin.
+Combine brown sugar, cinnamon, and salt in a small bowl; sprinkle mixture over dough and press gently into dough with rolling pin.
 Carefully roll dough up into a tight log and pinch edges to seal (if dough starts to stick, use a bench scraper to lift dough from the board).

 - On baking day, remove the chilled rolls from the refrigerator and place in a warm spot to rise until puffy (about 45 to 60 minutes) before baking.